kiennt2/wordpress-docker/README.md

 docker compose up -d
 ```

-# Data Migration
+# Site Transfer

-To migrate data from an existing WordPress installation to this Docker setup, you can follow these steps:
+To transfer files & data from an existing WordPress installation to this Docker setup, you can follow these steps:

 1. **Export the Database**: Use the WordPress export tool ( like WordPress CLI ) or a plugin to export your existing
    database to an SQL file.